varevarao/potd_7_react_redux_express_pg/README.md

         $ heroku git:remote -a <YOUR-APP-NAME>
         ```
     - This will add your app as a remote git repo that you can push code to, and automatically deploy
+- This app is ready to be deployed to Heroku.
+It uses a PostgresSQL DB instead of MySQL, as Heroku natively supports Postgres, and offers it free for hobby-dev, out of the box.
+As the SQL syntax is largely similar, we can approximate the DB implementation.
+- Go to your [app dashboard](https://dashboard.heroku.com), and select the app you're using for deployment.
+In the overview, there would be a tab named, 'Resources', visit that.
+- This tab contains configuration for additional items required by our app (eg database).
+Under the Add-ons section, type in Postgres, and select the autocompleted option: 'Heroku Postgres'.
+This requires neither billing set up, nor a credit card.
+Click 'Provision' on the pop-up, and proceed.
+- This will automatically setup an environment variable named `DATABASE_URL` within the app, which can be used to make the DB connection.

 ### App
 This is an npm based build configuration, which uses the `package.json` file to reference the commands, and dependencies to build the app